Politics / March 17, 2025

 “We liked it over here,” one said.

 The deeper problem with Schumer, which explains why many in his party are turning on him, is that he doesn’t understand the budget fight as a win not just for Trump but also for congressional Republicans.
 Schumer, who is 74 years old, has a mindset similar to former president Joe Biden’s.
 Both are true believers in the cult of bipartisan cooperation—the delusion that Donald Trump is a passing aberration whose extremist politics will fade away and allow Republicans and Democrats to work together once again.
-In 2019, Biden predicted that once Trump was defeated congressional Republicans would have an “epiphany” and return to political moderation.
+In 2019, Biden predicted that, once Trump was defeated, congressional Republicans would have an “epiphany” and return to political moderation.
 In truth, the GOP only continued to radicalize after Trump’s election loss, with Trump winning the party’s nomination again in 2024 and enjoying complete dominance over congressional Republicans.

 Chuck Schumer is still waiting for Biden’s promised epiphany.
-In an interview with The New York Times on Sunday, Schumer explained that his strategy was to wait until Trump’s approval rating goes under 40 percent, which will create a new political environment where Senate Republicans will turn on Trump:
+In an interview with The New York Times on Sunday, Schumer explained that his strategy is to wait until Trump’s approval rating goes under 40 percent, which will create a new political environment where Senate Republicans will turn on Trump:

 We’re gonna keep at it until he goes below 40.
 Look, I talk to a lot of these Republican legislators.
 I’ve worked with them.
 Some of them are Trump devotees.
 But many of them don’t like him, don’t respect him and worry about what he’s doing to our country.
 Right now he’s so popular they can’t resist him.
 I mean, so many of them came to me and said: “I don’t think Hegseth should be defense secretary or R.F.K. should be H.H.S.
 But Trump wants him.
 He won.”
 The Republicans would like to have some freedom from Trump, but they won’t until we bring him down in popularity.
 That happened with Bush in 2005.
 It happened with Trump in 2017.
 When it happens, I am hopeful that our Republican colleagues will resume working with us.
 And I talk to them.
 One of the places is in the gym.
 When you’re on that bike in your shorts, panting away next to a Republican, a lot of the inhibitions come off.